🠈 CVS Health Corporation 🠊

 CVS Health Corporation is a huge health care firm that owns CVS Pharmacy.
 The company is headquartered in Woonsocket, RI and trades on the NYSE with the symbol CVS.

 the company has 240,000 employees with roughly 10,000 locations.
+Many of the stores are located in Target Stores.
 The site CVS Pharmacy Realty has information on real estate opportunities with the firm.

 This section will piece together some of the acquisitions in this company's history.

 - 1892: Ward Melville started Melville Shoe Corporation in Harrison, New York.

 - 1922: Ward Melville incorporated as Melville Corporation based in Rye, NY.
 The shoe store grew to over 3,500 locations.

 - Melville opened the Thom McAn store which sold the Thom McAn brand developed by his store